motawy/portfolio-gatsby/content/about/index.md

     - './img/'
 ---

-Four years ago, I decided to pursue my passion for IT and decided to finish my studies.
-After that, it has been a roller coaster in terms of learning, opportunities, amazing colleagues and friends that I met and they help me improve so much.
+Few years ago, I decided to pursue my passion for IT and decided to finish my studies.
+After that, it has been a roller coaster in terms of learning, opportunities, amazing colleagues,friends and mentors that helped me improve so much.

 I am glad that I took that decision, and I want to keep pushing forward to gain more experience and achieve my goals.
-My area of focus lies in back-end development using cloud technologies and DevOps mentality(AWS).
+My area of focus lies in back-end development using cloud technologies and DevOps mentality.

 That doesn't mean that I'm not able to use front-end technologies.
 This website was created using Gatsby, GraphQL and styled-components.